The Terms Defined

 A Sermon on Romans 11:16-17Read more

-In Romans 11:16-17, Paul is providing more evidence of why the rejection of Israel was not final.
-Israel's stumbling was only temporary, and because of their fall the Gentiles have received salvation.
-Paul explains that Israel's belief will be like coming to life from the death.
+In Romans 11:16–17, Paul provides more evidence of why the rejection of Israel was not final.
+Israel's stumbling was only temporary and because of their fall, the gentiles have received salvation.
+Paul explains that Israel's belief will be like coming to life from death.
 In this passage, he uses two illustrations to explain the Jews’ and the Gentiles’ relationship to the truth.
-Dr. Martyn Lloyd-Jones breaks down both illustrations and defines the words and context of the words.
-In essence, if one is part of the whole, and the whole is holy, then you, too, are also holy.
-Dr. Lloyd-Jones points out that the term “holy” does not always mean sinless, it means set apart by God.
+In this sermon on Romans 11:16–17 titled “The Terms Defined,” Dr. Martyn Lloyd-Jones breaks down both illustrations and defines the words and context of the words.
+In essence, if one is part of the whole, and the whole is holy, then they, too, are also holy.
+Dr. Lloyd-Jones points out that the term “holy” does not always mean sinless, but it means set apart by God.
 Some parts of the "dough" or "branches" (as used in the illustrations) have been cut off, but can once again be grafted in and take the blessings of the whole.
-God has the power to remove something once and for all, but he can also graft a part back into the whole.
+God has the power to remove something once and for all, but He can also graft a part back into the whole.
 This is what will be done with the Jews.
-That day will be a glorious day, when all of Christ's followers and those who believe the true Gospel will be raised up and reunited with the whole.
+It will be a glorious day when all of Christ’s followers and those who believe the true gospel will be raised up and reunited with the whole.

 Additional Scripture Translations

 16If the first piece of dough is holy, the lump is also; and if the root is holy, the branches are as well.

 17But if some of the branches were broken off, and you, being a wild olive, were grafted in among them and became partaker with them of the rich root of the olive tree,